dockstore/dockstore/README.md

 # dockstore

+The Dockstore brings together tools in Docker images with CWL-based descriptors.

+For a live demo see https://dockstore.org

-This is the prototype web service for the dockstore.
-The usage of this is to enumerate the docker containers (from quay.io and hopefully docker hub) and the workflows (from github) that are available to users of Collaboratory.
+This repo is the web service for the Dockstore.
+The usage of this is to enumerate the docker containers (from quay.io and hopefully docker hub) and the workflows (from github) that are available to users of Dockstore.org.

 ## Usage